patrickrizzardi/YinzerFlowV2/docs/response.md

 });
 ```

-YinzerFlow's response handling includes built-in security protections that are automatically applied to prevent common vulnerabilities.
+YinzerFlow's response handling includes built-in security protections that are automatically applied to prevent common vulnerabilities, including automatic security headers on all responses.

 ## Basic Example